The current members are:

 Dr Rhonda Butcher

-Dr Rhonda Butcher was appointed to the Committee in November 2020.
+Rhonda Butcher was appointed to the Committee in November 2020.
 She is an aquatic ecologist with over 30 years of experience.
 Rhonda began her career with an ecological study of movement patterns in Mountain Pygmy Possum in the Victorian high plains in 1986 followed by work on invertebrates at the Museum of Victoria and Murray Darling Freshwater Research Centre.
-She was co-author of the book, An overview of the conservation of the non-marine invertebrates of Australia in 1997.
-Her PhD undertaken at Monash University/CRC for Freshwater Ecology, investigated assessment of biodiversity in permanent and temporary wetlands.
-Since 2003 she has been operating as an independent consultant.
+She was co-author of the book, An overview of the conservation of the non-marine invertebrates of Australia in 1997, the first national assessment of its type.
+Her PhD undertaken at Monash University/CRC for Freshwater Ecology, investigated assessment of biodiversity in permanent and temporary wetlands focusing on invertebrates, waterbirds, aquatic plants, and wetland classification systems.
+Since 2003 she has been operating as an independent consultant undertaking a broad range of ecological and natural resource management projects with a focus on integrating science and management to achieve on ground outcomes for the environment.

-Other experience includes prioritising aquatic ecosystems for conservation, trial of the Australian National Aquatic Ecosystem classification and the High Ecological Value Aquatic Ecosystem Framework, and development of Module 5 of the Australian Aquatic Ecosystems Toolkit – the Integrated Ecological Condition Assessment Framework.
-Rhonda was the lead ecologist on the National Cultural Flows Research Program, led the MDBA Native Fish Recovery Strategy and the development of the Basin Science Platform for implementation of the Basin Plan.
-Rhonda has served on numerous advisory committees to regional Catchment Management Authorities, State and Federal agencies and served nine years on the Victorian Scientific Advisory Committee for the Flora and Fauna Guarantee Act.
+Rhonda was the lead ecologist on the National Cultural Flows Research Program, led the Murray-Darling Basin Authority Native Fish Recovery Strategy and the development of the Basin Science Platform for implementation of the MDB Basin Plan.
+Rhonda is chair/facilitator of the Independent Advisory Group to the Commonwealth Environmental Water Office for their monitoring, evaluation, and research program.
+She is also assisting the Murray Darling Basin Authority’s Native Fish Science program, initially undertaking a status assessment of native fish in the Basin as part of the implementation of the Native Fish Recovery Strategy.
+Rhonda has also served on numerous advisory committees to regional Catchment Management Authorities, State and Federal agencies, and served nine years on the Victorian Scientific Advisory Committee for the Flora and Fauna Guarantee Act 2009-2018.

 Professor Kingsley Dixon (WA)